Sanika-Nimse/Sanika-Nimse/README.md

 I am always open to networking and learning from seasoned professionals in the IT community.
 If you share a passion for technology and innovation, I'd love to connect with you!

 📧 Contact:
-Feel free to reach out via LinkedIn messaging or email at sanikanimse24@gmail.com
+Feel free to  email at sanikanimse24@gmail.com

 Thank you for visiting my profile, and I look forward to connecting with like-minded professionals and exploring exciting career opportunities!